-The development of core life skills may also extend to specific skills that can be learned in a communal farm setting such as obtaining a food handling license, or more generally, learning to prepare meals, to bake or to make preserves.
+The development of core life skills may also extend to specific skills that can be learned in a farm-based therapeutic community setting such as obtaining a food handling license, or more generally, learning to prepare meals, to bake or to make preserves.
 Animal care can help teach our clients compassion, patience and a deeper understanding of responsibility.
-Various art and music based therapies foster creative growth and expression; participants will enjoy exploring new skills and areas of interest and creativity.
+Various art and music-based therapies foster creative growth and expression; participants will enjoy exploring new skills and areas of interest and creativity.

 The broad strokes of recovery at Gould Farm encompass purposeful work and service, relationship with self and others in a community that fosters recovery and a sense of possibility.
 The Farm itself enables a sense of connection with place and nature.
 Our therapeutic model provides the time and space for an individual to include their own experience and voice in creating a narrative of what has happened that brings them to this moment in time.
 Through these beliefs, our staff and guests collaborate to explore strengths and abilities to re-engage with a life of meaning beyond a diagnosis or crisis.